Dre Campbell Farm

 Establishing objectives when planting (buy seeds here) can help you select the right plants.

-• Nitrogen fixation.
-Legumes such as cowpeas, velvet beans, hairy vetch, and clovers.
-Cabbage and other brassicas require a lot of nitrogen so planting legumes first is beneficial.
-Tomatoes also absorb a lot of nutrients and benefit from the prior planting of nitrogen fixers.
+Legumes such as cowpeas, velvet beans, hairy vetch, and clovers fix nitrogen in the soil.
+Cabbage and other brassicas also require a lot of nitrogen, so planting legumes first is beneficial.

-• Long-period cropping.
-Mixes of small cereal grains like barley or rye with nitrogen-fixing legumes such as vetch, clovers, or cowpeas.
+Mixing small grains like barley or rye with legumes such as vetch, clover, or cowpeas helps improve soil health.

 Home Gardening

-Easily sown and fast-growing, buckwheat thrives well in moist and cool conditions.
-It also rapidly smothers weeds and the small white flowers attract beneficial predatory insects and pollinators like bees and butterflies.
+Easily sown and fast-growing, buckwheat thrives in moist and cool conditions.
+It swiftly chokes out weeds.
+The tiny white flowers also attract beneficial insects, including bees and butterflies.

 Takeaway

-The use of cover crops has a central place in agriculture.
-Sown in rotation throughout the year, these crops are grown to repair and/or enrich soils.
+The use of cover crops is central to agriculture.
+These crops are grown to repair and/or enrich soils.
 They do so by improving the structure and influencing the amount of nitrogen and other nutrients.

-Moreover, they are effective in increasing and retaining moisture, suppressing weeds naturally, and preventing soil erosion.
+They also help keep moisture, fight weeds, and stop soil erosion.
 Some are also great at attracting pollinators and beneficial insects.

 Add comment